lj-ditrapani/16-bit-computer-scala/README.md

 ----

 Overall steps
+- cpu
 - Computer step function
-    - swap ram
+    - interrupt enable & vector (not double buffered)
-- gamepad (multi-threaded?)
+- gamepad (seperate thread?)
-- cpu
+- may need to put computation in a service or task that runs in a seperate thtread?